Pavel Tykač: Chytré hlavy pro sever (Smart Minds for the North)

 A grant programme for schools in the Most Region providing modern and otherwise inaccessible teaching equipment.
 In 2017, the 8th year of the programme was held.
 The amount of the financial contribution is about CZK 2 million per year.

 Cooperation with the town of Most and the municipalities in the vicinity of the coal mining area

 This is a long-term partnership where a specific municipality identifies areas of interest in which the Sev.en Group companies will be financially involved.
 The partnership is generally focused on the construction of playgrounds and sports grounds, support for youth sports and community activities.

 Černí andělé Most (Most Black Angels)

 The support for the handball team from Most has a long tradition.
-Thanks to this support, the women's team from Most reached the top of the Czech league and regularly participates in European club competitions.
-It has great public support and constantly developing youth facilities in the region.
+Attributed to this support, the women's team from Most reached the top of the Czech league and regularly participates in European club competitions.
+It has strong public support and constantly developing youth facilities in the region.